Body Piercing Types, Healing Times and Aftercare

 There are even Guinness world record holders for highest number of piercings.
 The record for ‘Most Pierced Woman’ was set by Elaine Davidson in March 2010 with 6,725 piercings, while the record for ‘Most Pierced Man’ was set by Rolf Buchholz from Dortmund, Germany with 453 total piercings.

-Body piercing is considered to be a method of body modification and is meticulously regulated.
+Body piercing is considered to be a method of body modification and is meticulously regulated, much like thigh tattoos for women.
 Professional piercers take their craft seriously.
 The health, safety and comfort of their clients is very important to not only the piercers, but also the shops that they work at for reasons that are not limited to just their reputations.

 The locations for many piercings can lead to a lot of discomfort for a long time if they are done incorrectly.
 Most piercers have quite a few piercings themselves so they are also a good resource for what to expect through their experience, not just what they have learned by doing piercings.

 With so many different types of body piercings available, it is imperative to do your research, it is very important!
 Many piercers are well aware of the commonly confused piercings and will be happy to clarify or correct you to make certain you are aware of what you are asking for.

 The term clitoral piercing is just an example for one of the very commonly confused piercings, but don’t worry we have a full breakdown of the types of body piercings you can get, where they go and even the average healing times for each.